SAP/spartacus-docs/_pages/dev/coupons/coupon.md

 }
 ```

-The coupon feature is enabled automatically for feature level 1.2 and above.
+This feature is enabled automatically for feature level 1.2 and above.

 For more information on feature flags and feature levels, see [Configuring Feature Flags]({{ site.baseurl }}{% link _pages/install/configuring-feature-flags.md %}).